-- Data logger settings detailed description will follow - Erase data logger memory after confirmation erasing is performed - Reset counter inputs and erase memory this selection is not valid for data logger MS6D, MS6R. - Reading configuration from file reads configuration from already downloaded file with data record.
-Configuration can be stored back to data logger or to the file. - Deactivate alarm signalisation if it's enabled, it is possible to cancel activity of ALARM OUT output remotely from the PC. - Communication settings you can find configuration description in the Appendix no. 3.
+- Data logger settings detailed description will follow - Erase data logger memory after confirmation erasing is performed - Reset counter inputs and erase memory after this selection counter in counter modules (CTU, CTK) are reset and consequently data logger data memory is erased totally. - Reading configuration from file reads configuration from already downloaded file with data record.
+Configuration can be stored back to data logger or to the file. - Deactivate alarm signalisation if it's enabled, it is possible to cancel activity of ALARM OUT output remotely from the PC. - Communication settings you can find configuration description in the Appendix no. 4.